strapdata/elassandra/README.md

 }'
 ```

-We can also do range search (the @postDate@ was automatically identified as date)
+We can also do range search (the 'postDate' was automatically identified as date)

 ```
 curl -XGET 'http://localhost:9200/twitter/_search?pretty=true' -d '